ginstrom/paladin-novel/chapters/19_tide-turns.md

 Thorek's crossbow sang, its bolt taking an enemy officer from his saddle.
 The signal was taken up by every hidden position, and suddenly the pass erupted in controlled chaos.

 Pell's team at the mouth of the pass leveraged huge boulders, loosened from the sockets.
-These fell into the pass, precipitating a rockslide the blocked retreat for the majority of the army that had already entered.
+These fell into the pass, precipitating a rockslide that blocked retreat for the majority of the army that had already entered.

 Grimjaw's modified engines spoke next, their smaller frames compensating for reduced range with increased accuracy.
 Bolts the size of spear shafts punched through armor and flesh, while clay pots filled with alchemical fire shattered against stone and metal, spreading flames that clung like liquid death.
 The narrow confines of the pass turned the siege engines' fire into a concentrated barrage that no formation could withstand.